 A presentation laptop will be provided, but you may also opt to use your own.
-Below are specs for the provided laptops.
-As in 2014, presentations will be video recorded.
-(Presentations and recordings from 2014: https://bluewaters.ncsa.illinois.edu/symposium-2014-schedule-descriptions).
+We recommend using the provided laptops to avoid compatibility issues with AV equipment.
+As in previous years, presentations will be video recorded.
 Both a copy of your presentation and the recording will be posted to the Blue Waters website after the symposium.
 Upon arrival at the symposium, you will be asked to review and sign a Video/Photo/Audio consent form.
 At the close of each session, moderators will ask you for a copy of your presentation.

 Important: Prior to the start of your presentation session, please check with the AV/recording staff in your presentation room to ensure that your presentation will run smoothly.

 - Dell E6440